Skip to content

 Select from:

-• Tag subject line: Email Security adds a tag to the message's subject line indicating that it's a spoofed message.
+• Tag subject line: Email Security adds a tag to the message's subject line indicating that it is a spoofed message.
 This is the default value.

 • Quarantine: Message is quarantined.